December 08, 2017 5 min read

 2. STORE

 After flushing or spraying any solids into the toilet, give your nappy a quick rinse under the laundry tap prior to storing in a dry nappy bucket or a wet bag.
 This will help to minimise staining and cut down on smell.
-It is also a really important step towards preventing fabric deterioration.
+It is also a really important step towards preventing fabric deterioration, but isn’t necessary if bany has only wet the nappy.

 If the smell is causing an issue, you can use a few drops of any essential oil in the bottom of the bucket.
 If you live in a humid climate, be sure to leave the nappy bucket lid ajar (or the wet bag open) to prevent mould from growing.